-- Accurately communicate the level of involvement and influence participants can expect to have. - Provide clear, concise, objective information in plain language that is free from technical jargon and promotes better understanding of the project. - Communicate constraints and contextual information that improves understanding of the issues. - Widely communicate regular updates, including information about the schedule, milestones, and opportunities for involvement. - Create communication material and use multiple channels to achieve maximum rah in the community. - Report back to participants on the views, ideas, and feedback that was received and how it impacted the outcome.
+- Accurately communicate the level of involvement and influence participants can expect to have. - Provide clear, concise, objective information in accessible language that is free from technical jargon and promotes better understanding of the project. - Communicate constraints and contextual information that improves understanding of the issues, including about the roles of engagement team members. - Widely communicate regular updates, including information about the schedule, milestones, and opportunities for involvement. - Create communication material and use multiple channels to improve awareness of engagement opportunities with impacted communities. - Report back to participants on the views, ideas, and feedback that was received and how it impacted the outcome.